Skip to main content

 • Volume: Expressed in base token's smallest unit (e.g., lamports for SOL, micro-units for USDC)

-• Price: Quote token per unit of base token, scaled by decimals
+• Price: Quote token per unit of base token, scaled by quote-token decimals

 Example: For SOL/USDC pair: